 But if you need me in a hurry (that is, to invite me to share my views on a good platform, buy me a drink or get my bank account details), you can contact me.

 That’s all the important information.
 Now you know me almost as well as my parents do.
-But, if you feel your curiosity hasn’t been satisfied, here are links to a few online interviews:
+But, if you feel your curiosity hasn’t been satisfied, here are links to a few personal interviews online:

 These should be sufficient.